capnproto/capnproto/doc/cxx.md

     capnp/schema-loader.h
     capnp/dynamic.h

+## Best Practices

+Here are some tips for using the C++ Cap'n Proto runtime most effectively:

+* Accessor methods for primitive (non-pointer) fields are fast and inline.
+They should be just as fast as accessing a struct field through a pointer.

+* Accessor methods for pointer fields, on the other hand, are not inline, as they need to validate the pointer.
+If you intend to access the same pointer multiple times, it is a good idea to save the value to a local variable to avoid repeating this work.
+This is generally not a problem given C++11's `auto`.

+  Example:

+      // BAD
+      frob(foo.getBar().getBaz(),
+           foo.getBar().getQux(),
+           foo.getBar().getCorge());

+      // GOOD
+      auto bar = foo.getBar();
+      frob(bar.getBaz(), bar.getQux(), bar.getCorge());

+* If you are worried about the binary footprint of the Cap'n Proto library, consider statically linking with the `--gc-sections` linker flag.
+This will allow the linker to drop pieces of the library that you do not actually use.
+For example, many users do not use the dynamic schema and reflection APIs, which contribute a large fraction of the Cap'n Proto library's overall footprint.
+Keep in mind that if you ever stringify a Cap'n Proto type, the stringification code depends on the dynamic API; consider only using stringification in debug builds.

+  If you are dynamically linking against the system's shared copy of `libcapnp`, don't worry about its binary size.
+Remember that only the code which you actually use will be paged into RAM, and those pages are shared with other applications on the system.

 ## Lessons Learned from Protocol Buffers

 The author of Cap'n Proto's C++ implementation also wrote (in the past) verison 2 of Google's